 After exploring we return to the remote camp and settle down for a night under the stars.
 Tonight we sleep in dome tents with twin beds and basic en-suite bathrooms (long drop and bucket shower).

 This morning you wake up to the birds at the mobile bush camp and have the chance to embark on a nature walk.

 Then the guides pole us back out of the Okavango Delta via winding waterways and natural lagoons.
-Back at the camp near Maun you can either rest and swim in the pool or head off on a thrilling scenic flight.
+Back at the camp near Maun you can either rest and swim in the pool or head off on a thrilling scenic flight (optional extra).
 The flight over the Okavango Delta provides spectacular views of this magnificent natural wonder and its wildlife.